Grillaras Productions brings Jah Vinci’s new studio album, “Ghetto Born”

-Jah Vinci’s 2014 release is nothing short of diverse, confident, and energetic.
+Jah Vinci‘s 2014 release is nothing short of diverse, confident, and energetic.
 With a little something for everyone this album glistens in a unique fashion.
 Give it a listen and give some props to Grillaras Productions on this one.
-This album showcases Jah Vinci’s profound voice and singing over some big dancehall tunes and featuring songs with Beenie Man and Junior Reid.
+This album showcases Jah Vinci‘s profound voice and singing over some big dancehall tunes.
+It also features songs with Beenie Man and Junior Reid.
 This album has a certain depth to it that is nice to see in the dancehall world.
 With an uplifting voice and educational lyrics, you won’t be likely to forget the catchy name Jah Vinci.

 “Gideon Warrior taking over.
 Me ah tell the youths dem fi love Jah.”